Language Requirement: None

 Program Overview

-Business and Accounting majors; Pre-Business Administration majors: The prerequisite course for this program is MKTG 311, which has a prerequisite of BA 308.
-This means you must complete both BA 308 and MKTG 311 before the summer term to be eligible for this program.
-(Students need to be admitted to the business or accounting major before the start of the program.)
-Applications can be submitted before the prerequisites are met, i.e. you can apply in the fall and take the pre-reqs in the winter and spring..
+Business and Accounting majors: The prerequisite course for this program is MKTG 311, which has a prerequisite of BA 308.
+This means you must complete BA 308 and then MKTG 311 before the summer term to be eligible for this program.
+Students need to be admitted to the Business or Accounting major before enrolling in BA 308, so be sure to plan ahead.
+Applications can be submitted before the prerequisites are met, i.e. you can apply in the fall and take the pre-reqs in the winter and spring.

 Business minors and other students: Must take BA 317 before the program starts.